khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 management of workloads and infrastructure within the same system.

 CloudForms is a first-class citizen on Azure and provides a solid hybrid cloud management solution.
-During this exercise we will walk through the installation and configuration of CloudFroms on Azure and the integration with the OpenShift environment created in the previous steps.
+During this challenge we will walk through the installation and configuration of CloudFroms on Azure and the integration with the OpenShift environment created in the previous steps.
 In this section we will leverage another powerful open source SDK to perform the steps: Powershell.